synopsys-sig-community/blackduck-sarif-formatter/README.md

 This action is used to create a Sarif -format report from Black Duck.

 ## Prerequisities
 This action expects that Black Duck scan is done before running this action.
+You can use Synopsys official GitHub Action [Synopsys Action](https://github.com/marketplace/actions/synopsys-action)

 **Rapid scan results**